ysndr/MSc-Thesis/chapter/methodology.md

 # Design implementation of NLS

-This chapter guides through the various steps and components of the Nickel Language Server (NLS).
+This chapter guides through the components of the Nickel Language Server (NLS) as well as the implementation details of the source code analysis and information querying.
-Being written in the same language (Rust[@rust]) as the Nickel interpreter allows NLS to integrate existing components for language analysis.
 Aiming for an abstract interface, NLS defines its own data structure underpinning all higher level LSP interactions.
 [Section @sec:linearization] will introduce this `linearization` data structure and explain how NLS bridges the gap between the explicitly handled Nickel AST towards the abstract linearization.
 Finally, the implementation of current LSP features is discussed in [@sec:lsp-server].